Nicolette Jones

 Non-fiction writer

 Originally from Leeds, she was a scholar at St Hilda’s College, Oxford.
-She spent a year as Henry Fellow in the graduate school of English at Yale University, where she was a teaching assistant on the celebrated Daily Themes writing course.
-She has two children and lives in London; her husband is also an award-winning writer and journalist.
+She spent a year as Henry Fellow in the graduate school of English at Yale University.
+She has two grown-up children and lives with her husband in London.

 Nicolette Jones is an award-winning writer and critic who has written non-fiction for adults and innumerable newspaper articles, and compiled anthologies for young people.
 For more than two decades she has reviewed the children’s books for The Sunday Times, and is experienced at judging book prizes (from the Women’s Prize to the Empathy Lab selection) and at programming and chairing public events for both young people and adults.
 Her own track record of academic writing includes studying at Oxford, and on a graduate fellowship at Yale, and she has helped undergraduates and graduates with their writing as a RLF Fellow at University College London and King’s College London.